 NBOA's Essentials of the Business Office is a six-week online course designed for both business officers new to independent schools as well as the more experienced business administrator who wants to gain new insights.
 Participants share experiences of the ever-changing role of the business officer, from the day-do-day responsibilities to the strategic leadership role.

 You will gain a comprehensive understanding of independent school business operations through interacting with the class facilitator and sharing information about your school with online colleagues on an asynchronous learning platform.
 Discover resources for ongoing operational support, and establish a national learning community of peers with whom you can continue to explore the issues of business administration and leadership within independent schools.

 Each week, a different topic will be covered asynchronously, so that while participants should plan to work two to three hours each week on the class, the timing of that work can be flexible.
-In addition, for participants seeking CPE credit, three webinars will be broadcast live, allowing those who participate in the webinars to earn up to three CPE credits.
 This class uses a variety of resources including articles, recorded webinars and discussion boards.
 Topics covered include independent school culture and governance, accounting and tax issues, financial planning and budgeting, tuition management and accounts receivable strategies, accounting and audits, human resources, facilities operations and risk management.